2013 Warrington Wolves season

-This article details the Warrington Wolves Rugby League Football Club's 2013 season.
-This is the club's Eighteenth season of the Super League era.
-Warrington Lost the Challenge Cup that they held due to a loss in the semi-final against Hull FC.
-They also made their second successive Grand Final appearance losing a 30-16 against Wigan Warriors in the final.
+The 2013 season was the Warrington Wolves' 18th season of the Super League era.
+Warrington lost the Challenge Cup that they held due to a loss in the semi-final against Hull FC.
+They also made their second successive Grand Final appearance.
+However, they lost 30-16 against Wigan Warriors in the final.

-Pre Season Fixtures
+Pre-season

-Warrington Wolves played two pre season fixtures.
+Warrington Wolves played two pre-season fixtures.
 The Wolves faced local rivals Widnes Vikings on Boxing Day and played a team mixed with youth and experience.
 The Wolves ran out winners by 30-22.
-In the final pre season fixture the Wolves face rivals Wigan Warriors which was for Ben Westwood Testimonial.
+In the final pre-season fixture the Wolves face rivals Wigan Warriors which was for Ben Westwood Testimonial.
 The Wolves put out a near full strength team and beat Wigan by 20-0.